-We urge you to fund other key discretionary programs at their fully authorized IIJA amounts
+We urge you to also fund other key discretionary programs at robust levels

 IIJA also provides substantial funding levels for several other programs, including the Local and Regional Project Assistance Program (RAISE), the Nationally Significant Freight and Highway Projects Program (INFRA), the new Railroad Crossing Elimination Program, and the Port Infrastructure Development Program (PIDP).
 We support robust funding for these programs in the next appropriations bill because they play a critical role in keeping goods and freight moving swiftly and efficiently, and because short line projects are among the dozens of types of projects eligible for resources.